kuroron9696/FastNeurons/README.md

 # FNforRuby
-Neural Network Library for Ruby
+This is a neural network library for Ruby named FastNeurons.

-function
+# Function(currently)
 ・learning
 ・save&load learned network